boyadejola/reactInvestApp/src/app/main/documentation/material-ui-components/components/transitions/transitions.md

 from its off-screen position.
 Similarly, the `unmountOnExit` prop removes the component from the DOM after it has been transition off-screen.

-{{"demo": "pages/components/transitions/SimpleSlide.js", "bg": true}}
+{{'demo': 'pages/components/transitions/SimpleSlide.js', 'bg': true}}

 ### Slide relative to a container

 The Slide component also accepts `container` prop, which is a reference to a DOM node.
 If this prop is set, the Slide component will slide from the edge of that DOM node.

-{{"demo": "pages/components/transitions/SlideFromContainer.js"}}
+{{'demo': 'pages/components/transitions/SlideFromContainer.js'}}

 ## Zoom